jaimergp/msc-bioinformatics-thesis/contents/chapter03_gaudi.rst

 2. The methodology: Genetic exploration with multi-objective capabilities
 =========================================================================
 Most real-life optimization problems comprise several (usually conflicting) objectives, but they tend to focus on just one of them, describing the other ones as restraints.
 For example, given a cone, one would want to minimize both their total surface and the lateral surface.
 A first approach would try to fix the total surface and then find the smallest lateral surface, or the other way around.
-At any case, both strategies wouldn't consider the wide variety of intermediate solutions :cite:`Coello2001`.
+At any case, both strategies would not consider the wide variety of intermediate solutions :cite:`Coello2001`.

 Molecular design problems belong to this kind of problems.
 Most of the existent approaches consist of an energy minimization guided by a set of user-provided restraints.
 However, this strategy may be leaving a lot of the possible solutions out of scope.
 Why would we want to renounce to any chances of finding the right molecular construction that will solve our problem?